MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-A07-inference-1cat-theory.md

 ### Two-sided test {-}

-Suppose that we want to show that the true proportion of male boxers **differs** from that in the general population.
+Suppose that we want to show that the true proportion of professional male boxers **differs** from that in the general population.

 10. Write out the alternative hypothesis in notation for this new research question.